JamesHuang-TW/small_projects/README.md

 # small_projects
-Some small projects from textbook
+Some small projects from textbooks